denissongomes/DevPleno_ConvertMyMoney/README.md

 # Project Overview

-This project was created as part of the Fullstack Master training to reinforce knowledge in Javascript, Express, EJS and automated tests.
+This project was created as part of the Fullstack Master training to reinforce knowledge in:
 - Javascript
 - Express
 - Ejs
 - Arrow Functions
-- Jest
+- Automated tests

 # Libraries and Technologies
 - NodeJS